VilchezMax/VilchezMax/README.md

 Full Stack Developer
 --------------------

-I'm a former med-student who rediscovered his passion for technology and decided to set out on an adventure with the focus on becoming a developer looking building and enhancing interesting projects.
+I'm a former med-student who rediscovered his passion for technology and decided to set out on an adventure with the focus on becoming a developer looking forward to building and enhancing interesting projects.

 *   🌍  I'm based in Buenos Aires, Argentina
 *   ✉️  You can contact me at [maximiliano.vilchez@outlook.com](mailto:maximiliano.vilchez@outlook.com)